FunkeMT/icsa-2026-delphi-rep-pkg/README.md

     |       |--- Delphi_Phase1-example.pdf                    # Example excerpt from the first-round questionnaire and analysis
     |
     |--- 01_delphi/
-            |--- Delphi_Panel-Nomination-Worksheet_KRNW.xlsx  # Template used to nominate and document expert panel candidates
+            |--- Delphi_Panel-Nomination-Worksheet_KRNW.xlsx  # Knowledge Resource Nomination Worksheet (KRNW) used to nominate and document expert panel candidates
-            |--- Delphi_ALL_Phases-1-2-3.xlsx                 # Combined dataset with responses and analysis across all Delphi rounds
+            |--- Delphi_ALL_Phases-1-2-3.xlsx                 # Complete and combined dataset with responses and analysis across all Delphi rounds and questionnaires (1,2,3)